 Additionally, children may experience certain confusions as the product of an intercultural marriage.
 These can be challenging to navigate.

-Anytime that a child has to mold and adapt themselves between cultures, it builds resiliency and agility.
+Anytime a child has to mold and adapt themselves between cultures, it builds resilience and agility.
 But this can also make it hard for them to really understand who they are.

-For children that have parents with two vastly different skin colors or races, they may experience racism and other negatives that either of their parent’s may not understand.
+For children who have parents with vastly different skin colors or races, they may experience racism and other negatives that either of their parents may not understand.

-This can lead to tense and/or abusive extended family relations as the couple finds themselves unable to meet their parent’s and in-in laws’ expectations.
+This can lead to tense and/or abusive extended family relations as the couple finds themselves unable to meet their parents’ and in-laws’ expectations.